 Interview Tips and Etiquette

-The interview portion of the hiring process is crucial because interviews are often in person and can give an interviewee and interviewer(s) a chance to truly understand each other.
+The interview portion of the hiring process is crucial because interviews are often in person and can give both parties a chance to truly understand each other.
 The following tips can be used during the interview process.

 - Practice, Practice, Practice!
 The Center for Student Professional Development gives significant help to students who want to do well in professional interviews.
-One of the best ways to practice interview skills is by scheduling a mock interview with one of our career counselors.
-In this hour long session, a counselor can help you practice for either a general interview or for a company-specific interview.
-Students may also use the information available on this Web site to review practice questions.
-Although no perfect answer exists, there are good ways to word answers to portray yourself in the best light possible.
-By looking over potential interview questions and speaking with a career counselor, your confidence will increase and you will have a better interview.
+One of the best ways to practice interview skills is by scheduling a mock interview with a career counselor.
+In this hour-long session, a counselor will help you practice for a general interview or for a company-specific interview.
+Students may also use the information available on this site to review practice questions.
+Although no perfect answer exists, there are good answers to portray yourself in the best light.
+By reviewing potential interview questions and speaking with a career counselor, your confidence will likely increase and result in a successful interview.

 - Be punctual.
 Arriving a few minutes early to an interview tells a potential employer that you are serious about a position with their company.
-Additionally, showing up early gives you an opportunity to observe the interaction of co-workers and the function of the office.
-Being late to an interview sets a negative tone for your interaction with an interviewer and doesn't give you much credibility with a potential supervisor.
+Additionally, arriving early gives you an opportunity to observe the interaction of co-workers and the function of the office.
+Being late to an interview sets a negative tone for your interaction with an interviewer and reduces your credibility with a potential supervisor.

 - Dress appropriately.
 The way you dress will send a message to your potential employer.
-Of the utmost importance is to have a nice, clean professional suit.
-Clothes should never be too tight, low-cut or suggestive.
-Additionally, bare midriffs, ripped clothing and jeans are not appropriate for a job interview.
-Finally, shoes must go well with your outfit and flip flops are NEVER acceptable to a job interview.
-The key to dressing for an interview is to err on the side of conservatism.
-More traditional cuts, prints and colors are best for interviews.
+Therefore, it is essential to have a nice, clean, professional suit.
+Clothes should never be too tight, low cut, or suggestive.
+Bare midriffs, ripped clothing and jeans are not appropriate for a job interview.
+Finally, shoes must coordinate with your outfit and flip flops are NEVER acceptable to wear to a job interview.
+The key to dressing for an interview is to choose traditional cuts, prints and colors.

 - Answer questions truthfully but tactfully.
-Honesty can be a very important trait to employers.
-However, you must be careful when speaking with them not to come across as negative.
-Whether you hated or loved your former boss, co-workers and job duties, speaking about them as though they are respectable will portray your character in a better light.
-Additionally, despite the difficulty of answering a question that can portray you in a negative light, it is best to be honest about whatever situation they ask you about.
+Honesty can be a very important trait to employers, but you must ensure that you are not giving a negative impression.
+Despite your opinion of your former boss, co-workers and job duties, speaking about them respectfully will portray your character in a better light.
+When answering a question that can portray you negatively, it is best to be honest about the situation they ask you about.

-- Ask good questions afterward.
+- Ask thought-provoking questions afterward.
 Often interviewers will ask if you have any questions about the company, department, job duties or a personal opinion.
 Ask questions that you want to know the answer to and questions that will make them think.
-Of course, some questions are obvious but some are a bit more creative and having the guts to say something creative might land you the job.
-Asking the interviewer(s) questions is your chance to discover something about the job that would help you decide on whether or not to take it.
-These questions are important because they help the interviewers understand your personality, strengths and concerns about the positions.
+Some questions are obvious, but others are more creative, and asking a creative question might land you the job.
+Asking the interviewer(s) questions is your chance to discover something about the job that will help you make a job offer decision.
+These questions are important because they help the interviewers understand your personality, strengths, and concerns about the position.

 - Send follow-up correspondence.
-Sending follow-up correspondence in the form of a thank you card is very important when applying for a job.
-It can show the interviewer that you are very interested in the position.
-Additionally, it can give you one last personal connection to the interviewer or team.
-If something memorable happened in the interview process, mentioning it in the follow-up correspondence will help to cement the relationship that you developed in the interview.
+Sending follow-up correspondence in the form of a thank you card or email is very important when applying for a job because it reveals your level of interest to the interviewer, and it may create one last personal connection to the interviewer.
+If something memorable happened in the interview process, mention it in the follow-up correspondence to cement the relationship that you developed in the interview.

 For further questions about interview etiquette, call the CSPD at (210) 458-4039 or come by BB 2.01.08 to set up an appointment with a career counselor.